jingshisun/News-Sentiments-as-a-Predictor-of-Music-Listening-Behaviors/README.txt

 ANLY 501 Project: Sentimental Analysis of Music Listening Behaviors

-This project used news sentiments as a predictor of music listening behaviors by python.
+This project used news sentiments as a predictor of music listening behaviors, implemented by python.

 It is a collaborated project accomplished by me and Joo Chung.